nselvakumar25/cse15l-lab-reports/Lab Report 3.md

 technical/plos/journal.pbio.0020439.txt-        opening the head, by using the Radon transform to infer the densities of materials at each technical/plos/journal.pbio.0020439.txt:        location within the head (Hsieh 2003).
 Charles Darwin was right when he wrote that people
 ```
-What it's doing and why it's useful:
+What it's doing and why it's useful: This command takes in a key phrase that is being searched for and a number of lines.
+Then, it prints out the given number of lines before the line with the key phrase as well as the line with the key phrase.
+This can be useful when users would like some context about the lines that the grep command prints out.
 Source: man grep

 **Command-line option 4: grep -n**